agude/agude.github.io/_drafts/2020-10-08-2020_tour_de_france_plot.md

-The most prestigious award at the Tour is the [yellow jersey][yellow], which is awarded to the rider with the lowest combined time across all 21 stages of the tour.
+The most prestigious award at the Tour is the [yellow jersey][yellow], which is awarded to the rider with the lowest combined time across all 21 stages of the race.
 [Egan Bernal][bernal] was the favorite going into this year as he had won last year's race.
-Benifiting his chances was the fact that [Team Ineos][ineos] left former winners [Chris Froome][froome] and [Geraint Thomas][thomas] off their Tour roster, making Bernal the sole leader for his team.
+Benefiting his chances was the fact that [Team Ineos][ineos] left former winners [Chris Froome][froome] and [Geraint Thomas][thomas] off their Tour roster, making Bernal the sole leader for his team.

 [yellow]: https://en.wikipedia.org/wiki/General_classification_in_the_Tour_de_France
 [bernal]: https://en.wikipedia.org/wiki/Egan_Bernal